 Once the Keycaps are Removed

 Once the keycaps have been removed be sure to get rid of any loose debris from the keyboard itself.
 This can be done by turning the keyboard over and shaking the debris out, or by taking a can of air and blasting the debris away.
 To clean up any spills that may have occurred, take a damp microfiber cloth and wipe up the liquid.
 Make sure you are very careful to not get any water directly into the keyboard as most mechanical keyboards are not water-resistant, you must put the water onto the cloth and use that to remove any debris or sticky substances.
-If deeper cleaning is necessary, you may take diluted liquid soap and apply it to the cloth, once again, taking great care to never directly apply any liquid directly to your keyboard and keyswitches.
-To dilute the liquid soap, take one drop for every gallon of water.
+If deeper cleaning is necessary, you may take isopropyl alcohol and apply it to the cloth, once again, taking great care to never directly apply any liquid directly to your keyboard and keyswitches.
 After cleaning the inside of the keyboard, move your attention to the keycaps and clean them, as well.
-If the keycaps are very dirty you can use a small amount of diluted soap placed on a microfiber cloth to clean each keycap individually.
+If the keycaps are very dirty you can use a small amount of isopropyl alcohol placed on a microfiber cloth to clean each keycap individually.
 If you don't want to clean the keycaps individually you can clean them while they are attached to the keyboard by wiping them with a slightly damp microfiber cloth.

 Placing the Keycaps Back On